taimurmshah/personal-metrics/docs/prd_v1.md

     * Resets the timer display to `00:00:00`.
     * Hides the "Pause"/"Resume" and "Stop" buttons.
     * Displays the "Start" button again.
+* **FR12.1:** The Timer screen components (timer display, Start/Pause/Resume/Stop buttons, and overall layout) must be styled for improved visual appeal and user experience.
+Specific styling details will be provided by the user.

 ### 4.3 Data Persistence